hazelcast/fraud-detection-onnx/README.md

 Open Hazelcast Management Center by navigating to `localhost:8080`

-Create a connection to your Hazelcast server:port (You stored it in the `$HZ_ONNX` environment variable previously)
+Create a connection to your Hazelcast server:port
+(You stored it in the `$HZ_ONNX` environment variable)
 ![Create a connection to your Hazelcast](./images/hz-mc-connection.png)

 Explore your Fraud Detection Inference Pipeline